 Cattle sales are held every Wednesday from 8 am.
 Cattle are usually bought on a cents per kilo arrangement however the sale of cows with calves at foot are sold on a dollars per head arrangement.

 All are welcome to purchase cattle however new buyers must provide a Property Identification Code prior to purchasing so it is advised to talk to an agent ahead of time to advise of your intention to buy so that payments can be arranged on the sale day if you don’t have an account with an agent.

-The SRLX is wheelchair-friendly, with two disabled parking spaces directly outside the main entry and a lift has recently been installed inside the selling auditorium for wheel chair access to the upstairs viewing area.
+The SRLX is wheelchair accessible, with two disabled car parking spaces directly outside the main entry and a lift that has recently been installed inside the selling auditorium to provide wheelchair access to the upstairs viewing area.

 It is not recorded when the first saleyards were erected in the fledgling Moss Vale but from what has been gleaned this is as close as the history of saleyards as can be claimed as correct.

 In 1876, John Cullen the owner of the Moss Vale Hotel built a set of saleyards just north of the hotel (about where the ANZ bank is now).
 These yards were still operating as Cullen’s on 21 May 1881.